 Those looking for a scalp micropigmentation clinic in Australia or New Zealand have many options to choose from.
 The market is well developed, and as a result there is a clinic in almost every major city, however some clinics are better than others.
 As always, research is a must before selecting your provider.

 The Shadow Clinic in Sydney, Vinci Hair Clinic in Sydney, Perth and Melbourne, and Foli Sim Micropigmentation in Perth are all great options.
 There is also an excellent technician called Caitlin James who runs the Scalp Aesthetics clinic in Adelaide.

 It’s a massive problem, not only in the hair loss industry but in all sectors of business.

 Unless you stumbled upon this post while browsing my site, the chances are good that you actually found this post through a Google search, by entering scalp micropigmentation reviews, or something like that.
-This means that you’re actively searching for reviews of different clinics, or reviews about the SMP process in general.
+This means that you’re actively searching for information on different clinics, or about the SMP process in general.
 For this reason, I must urge caution.

-Posing as a customer and writing a glowing (or damning) review on a generic site like Yelp, TripAdvisor or Amazon is easy as pie.
+Posing as a customer and writing a glowing (or damning) account on a generic site like Yelp, TripAdvisor or Amazon is easy as pie.
 Signing up to one of these sites and self-promoting takes just a few minutes.
-Similarly, it is very easy to trash a competitors reputation by posting fake reviews of their service.
+Similarly, it is very easy to trash a competitors reputation by posting fake summaries of their service.

 Other marketing tactics to avoid